denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/hours_vs__calories.png"></p>

-Each hour reveals that the most active hours are from 17 to 19 p.m.
-The most active is 18 p.m., when people have the maximum heart rate (86), burn the maximum calories (191), and take the maximum steps of the day (1110).
+The __Hourly Activity__ chart reveals that the most active hours are from 17 to 19 p.m.
+The most active hour is 18 p.m., when people have the maximum heart rate (86), burn the maximum calories (191), and take the maximum steps of the day (1110).

 The lowest activity takes place during the night at 3 p.m., when people have the minimum heart rate (60), burn the minimum calories (71), and take the minimum steps (31), while most of them are asleep.